Wie erkenne ich ein gutes Nassfutter?

 ❌ Vegetable by-products – this can be anything

-❌ Preservatives, colors or flavorings
+❌ Preservatives, colorants or flavorings

-The declaration – open vs. closed information
+The declaration – Open vs. closed statements

 A manufacturer can declare its ingredients in three different ways: